On free energy barriers in Gaussian priors and failure of cold start MCMC for high-dimensional unimodal distributions: Main results for non-linear regression with Gaussian priors

 The interpretation is that despite the posterior being strictly increasing in the radial variable $\|\theta\|_{\R^D}$ (at least for $\|\theta\|_{\R^D}>r$, any $r>0$ -- note that maximisers of the posterior density may deviate from the `ground truth' $\theta_0=0$ by some asymptotically vanishing error, cf.~also Proposition \ref{mono}), MCMC algorithms started in $\Theta_{2/3, \varepsilon}$ will still take an exponential time before visiting the region $B_s$ where the posterior mass concentrates.
 This is true for small enough step-size independently of $D, N$.
 The result holds also for $\vartheta_0$ drawn from an absolutely continuous distribution on $\Theta_{2/3, \varepsilon}$ as inspection of the proof shows.
 Finally, we note that at the expense of more cumbersome notation, the above high probability results (and similarly in Theorem \ref{b}) could be made non-asymptotic, in the sense that for all $\delta > 0$ all statements hold with probability at least $1 - \delta$ for all $N\ge N_0(\delta)$ large enough, where the dependency of $N_0$ on $\delta$ can be made explicit.

-For `ellipsoidally supported' $\alpha$-regular priors b), the idea is similar but the geometry of the problem changes as the `energy landscape' of the prior -- which `prefers' low-dimensional subspaces of $\R^D$ -- is quantitatively different in high dimensions.
-If the step size is small compared to a scaling $N^{-b}$ for $b>0$ determined by $\alpha$, then the same hardness phenomenon persists.
+For `ellipsoidally supported' $\alpha$-regular priors b), the idea is similar but the geometry of the problem changes as the prior now `prefers' low-dimensional subspaces of $\R^D$, forcing the posterior closer towards the ground truth $\theta_0=0$.
+We show that if the step size is small compared to a scaling $N^{-b}$ for $b>0$ determined by $\alpha$, then the same hardness phenomenon persists.
 Note that `small' is only `polynomially small' in $N$ and hence algorithmic hardness does not come from exponentially small step-sizes.

 \begin{theorem} Let $D/N \simeq \kappa>0$, consider the posterior (\ref{post}) arising from the model (\ref{model}) and a $\mcN(0,\Sigma_\alpha)$ prior of density $\pi$ for some $\alpha>d/2$, and let $\theta_0=0$.
 Define $b=(\alpha/d)-(1/2)>0$.
 Then there exists $\G$ and some fixed constant $s_b\in (0,1/2)$ for which the following statements hold true.